-A widely anticipated law to regulate PPPs will, however, accelerate the development of key infrastructure projects, as the private sector is expected to play a greater role in urban development.
+Qatar is aiming to enact a law covering the use of PPPs by the end of 2016, as part of the state's efforts to boost its fledgling private sector and to accelerate the development of key infrastructure projects.
 It is expected that the government will create a centralised PPP unit and a fund to facilitate such projects.

-11 Joint ventures
+Joint ventures

-Are all members of consortia jointly liable for the entire project or may they allocate liability and responsibility among them?
+12 Are all members of consortia jointly liable for the entire project or may they allocate liability and responsibility among them?